argots/stencil/README.md

-A typical approach is to use a [github template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) but only solves a small set of the problems identified above.
+A typical approach is to use a [github template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) but this only solves a small set of the problems identified above.

 Stencil sets out to solve these problems: